Price & Hours

-- Type: Hiking, Natural Wonders, Swimming/Pools
+- Hiking, Natural Wonders, Swimming/Pools Type

-- Time to Spend: 1 to 2 hours
+- 1 to 2 hours Time to Spend

-Sometimes young men loiter around the park entrance or at the base of the falls, offering to assist you on your tour of the area.
-Keep in mind that taking them up on their offer will cost you more than the meager entrance fee to the park, and in the case of the Trafalgar Falls, it might not be necessary.
-Remember to negotiate a fee for the tour before agreeing to one.
+The park has standard facilities, including bathrooms and a parking lot.
+Sometimes, young locals loiter around the park entrance or at the base of the falls, offering to assist you on your tour of the area.
+Keep in mind that taking them up on their offer will cost you more than the meager entrance fee to the park, and in the case of the Trafalgar Falls, is probably not necessary.
+The trek to the waterfalls is only a short walk.
+If you do decide to purchase a guided tour, be sure to remember to negotiate a fee for the tour before agreeing to one.